Quantum metrology with full and fast quantum control: Summary and Outlook

 \section{Summary and Outlook}

 We have considered the general limits of quantum metrology where one is, in principle, equipped with a full-scale quantum computer to assist in the sensing process.
 We have shown that one can use techniques from quantum error correction to detect or correct for certain kinds of errors while maintaining the sensing capabilities of the system.
-In particular, we discover that the use of FFQC can alleviate all rank-one Pauli noise process, except the rank-one Pauli noise that is identical to the Hamiltonian, at the cost of a slowing down the evolution by a constant factor.
-This allows one to maintain HS.
-For all other noise processes, we have shown that the QFI is limited to a linear scaling with the number of resources.
+In particular, we discover that the use of FFQC allows to restore the Heisenberg scaling of precision for all all rank-one Pauli noise processes, except the Pauli noise that is identical to the Hamiltonian, at the cost of a slowing down the evolution by a constant factor.
+For all other noise-types, we have shown that the QFI is limited to a linear scaling with the number of resources.
 As we demonstrated, this result forbids the Heisenberg scaling of the estimation precision and provides noise dependent upper bounds for all metrological scenarios, local or Bayesian.
 Remarkably, considering the ultimate metrological scheme (FFQC) actually lead to a simplification of the problem, as in the limit of short evolution steps $\d t \to 0$ the CE method does not require to solve the master equation, this allowed us to obtain fully analytic bounds on the achievable precision for relevant noise processes.